monographhq/robertos/README.md

 For the external API calls, you can assume the job is already authenticated, and you're just calling a get method to return data back in json (`TextAPI.get_texts`, etc).

+Please timebox this to 3 hours.
+In your README, please add an additional section with a quick recap of lessons learned, what you wish you did differently, what you wish you had spend more/less time on, and what your next area of improvment would be.

-Once you're finished please invite me to the repo and send a quick email.
-Github username: `moeamaya`
+Once you're finished please send an email to the hiring manager and recruiter you've been working with.